 L77 WGSS 316 Contemporary Women's Health

 We identify and study a broad range of health issues that are either unique to women or of special importance to women.
-The roles that women play as both providers and consumers of health care in the United States are examined.
-The interface of gender, race and class and their impact on an individual's access to and experience in the health care system are central concerns.
+The roles that women play as both providers and consumers of health care in the United States will be examined.
+The interface of gender, race, and class and their impact on an individual's access to and experience in the health care system will be central concerns.
 Topics are wide-ranging and include discussions of breast cancer, mental health, cardiovascular disease in women, women and eating (from anorexia to obesity), reproductive issues (from menstruation to fertility to menopause), as well as the politics of women's health, gender differences in health status, the effect of employment on health, the history of women's health research.

 L77 WGSS 3171 Service Learning: Women and Prison

-Since President Reagan declared a war on drugs in the 1980s, the numbers of women in prison has increased dramatically.
-Due to mandatory minimum sentencing requirements and increasingly punitive prisoners for nonviolent offenses, there are no more than 200,000 women incarcerated in the United States with more than 1 million on probation and parole.
+Since President Reagan declared the war on drugs in the 1980s, the numbers of women in prison have increased dramatically.
+Due to mandatory minimum sentencing requirements and increasingly harsh sentences for non-violent offenses, the U.S. prison population has swelled to unprecedented numbers over the last few decades.
 While women are the fastest growing population in prison, men still make up the vast majority of prisoners, and the system is largely geared toward men and their needs.
-In this course, we explore the historical and contemporary issues of girls and women who are convicted of a crime.
-Through readings, films, reflective writings and facility tours, we explore the impact of incarceration on women and their families.
-While our scope is national, we focus on the corrections system in Missouri.
-Prerequisite: Introduction to Women and Gender Studies or Introduction to Sexuality Studies.
-CBTL course.
+In this course, we will explore the historical treatment of and contemporary issues for women and girls who get caught up in the criminal justice system.
+Through readings, films, reflective writings, and facility tours, we will explore the impact of incarceration on women and their families.
+While our scope will be national, we will focus on the corrections system in Missouri.
+Note: This is a service-learning class, which means it combines classroom learning with outside work at a community organization.
+In addition to regular class time, there is a service requirement, which will necessitate an additional 4-5 hours a week.
+There are several organizations with which we are partnering, and you will be assigned to one of these groups to work with for the entire semester.
+Moreover, there is a required all-day field trip on a Friday in January when we will visit the women's prison in Vandalia, Missouri and the men's prison in Bowling Green, Missouri.
+If you cannot commit to these out-of-class obligations, which are required to pass the course, do not register for the class.
+Prerequisite: Intro to Women and Gender Studies or Intro to Sexuality Studies.
+Juniors and seniors only.

 L77 WGSS 3172 Queer Histories